California Prop 65 Compliance for Amazon Sellers: Complete Guide to Avoid Violations

 Import documentation should include Prop 65-relevant information to streamline compliance verification.
 Work with customs brokers who understand chemical disclosure requirements and can facilitate proper documentation transfer from international suppliers.

-Creating Sustainable Compliance Systems
+Creating Sustainable Long-Term Compliance Systems

 Product lifecycle integration embeds compliance considerations into every stage of product development and sourcing.
 Include Prop 65 assessments in new product evaluations, supplier selection criteria, and listing creation workflows.
 This proactive approach prevents violations rather than reacting to enforcement.